This FAQ is compiled by the Gilles Detillieux of the SCRC, based on

 to convert an ABF format file, or atf2run to convert an ATF

-The usage of atf2run is the same as that of axon2run, except for the expected
+The usage of atf2run is similar to that of axon2run, except for the expected

 input file format.